metabase/metabase/docs/installation-guide.md

+> **This guide will teach you:**
+> How to install Metabase
+> Where to place the data that Metabse generates
+> How to run Metabase in production uses
+> Common issues that come up installing Metabase

 # Overview

 The Metabase server can be run anywhere that you can run a Java jar.
 On installation it will have three main portions.
 First off is the Jar containing the server code.
 The most recent stable version can be download from [Metabase Downloads](http://wwww.metabase.com/downloads).
 Next there will need to be a place where Metabase can store persistent data, or its Application Database.
 Once the server is up and running with a place to store application data, you can connect to one or more Databases.